philocalyst/sia/README.md

 ## License

-This project is licensed under the [Your License Here] - see the `LICENSE.md` file for details.
+This project is licensed under the [MIT] - see the `LICENSE.md` file for details.
-*(Please replace `[Your License Here]` with your actual license, e.g., MIT License, Apache 2.0, and ensure you have a `LICENSE.md` file.)*